viiktorstefanov/me2-angular/README.md

 The Home Page is designed to welcome visitors and immediately engage them with the core value of the application - sharing and discovering positive experiences and places.
 It features:

+- Welcome message.

-Recent Experiences: Showcases the latest three posts shared by users in the experiences category.
+- Recent Experiences: Showcases the latest three posts shared by users in the experiences category.
 This allows new visitors and users to gain insight of positive content they can explore further in the app.

-Recent Places: Displays the latest three posts about places, highlighting new and interesting locations that users have enjoyed.
+- Recent Places: Displays the latest three posts about places, interesting locations that users have enjoyed.
 Like experiences, this section is updated dynamically to reflect the most recent contributions.

 ### Search <a name="search"></a>

 The Search Page empowers users to find specific experiences or places tailored to their preferences.
 Key features include:

-Search by City or Title (Places): Users can enter the name of a city or a title related to a place they're interested in exploring.
+- Search by City or Title (Places): Users can enter the name of a city or a title related to a place they're interested in exploring.
 The search results will display relevant places matching the entered criteria.

-Search by Service Name (Experiences): Users can search for experiences based on the name of the service provided.
+- Search by Service Name (Experiences): Users can search for experiences based on the name of the service provided.
 This allows users to discover experiences related to various professions or services offered by individuals.

 The search functionality is designed to provide accurate and relevant results, enhancing the user's ability to find exactly what they're looking for.